futureearthbiodiv/futureearthbiodiv.github.io/events/2016/index.md

 #### **Registration**

  Registration fee: CHF 800
-<small>The registration fee includes: the symposium registration, the accomodation (4 nights), all meals (breakfast, lunch, dinner) and coffee breaks (2/day), the social dinner (1 ticket per participant), and the welcome apero (1 ticket per participant)</small>
+<small>The registration fee includes: the symposium registration, the accomodation (4 nights), all meals (breakfast, lunch, dinner) and coffee breaks (2/day), the social dinner (1 ticket per participant), and the welcome apero (1 ticket per participant)</small>.

 Accomodation is booked from Sunday 06.03 to Thursday 10.03.

 If you are interested in participating, please contact us via [mail](mailto:gmba@unibas.ch).

+Note that ETH Zürich collects the conference participation charges as collection agent for the host University of Bern and does not provide own services.

 {:.extra-spacing}
 #### **Travel information**